Purdue Boilermakers football: Logos and uniforms

-In 2015, Purdue added even more excitement to the uniforms.
-They have featured a white helmet with one side featuring the train logo in black and gold chrome with the other side featuring the player's number in black.
-There are two black stripes and a gold chrome stripe going down the middle, and the facemask is black with a gold chrome stripe in the middle where the stripe on the helmet continues.
-Also, Purdue added an Anthricite Gray alternate that used a dark gray helmet with light gray railroad tracks down the middle and a light gray slanted "P" logo on each side.
-The jerseys are dark gray with light gray numerals on the front and back, with light gray numerals on the shoulder and a light gray stripe at the bottom of the sleeve.
-Instead of the player's last name being features on the back of the jersey like all of the others do, this jersey says "BOILERMAKERS" in all black.
-The pants to this uniform are dark gray with a light gray stripe on each side and an alternate version of the train logo that uses only black and light gray.
-Against Indiana State, Purdue used a helmet similar to the one they wore in 2014 against Wisconsin but this time, the helmet was white with a black facemask.
-This was worn with the Anthricite gray jersey and pants.
-Since the arrival of Joe Tiller in 1997, Purdue players have not worn names on the backs of their jerseys.
-When Danny Hope took over in 2009, he added names to the backs of the jerseys.

-Before Tiller, the team wore uniforms that sported the school's name across the front of the jersey, and the old gold color was more pronounced, with almost a copper hue.
-In Tiller's first season, the helmet color was lightened substantially, as was the gold used on the rest of the uniform.
+Purdue's colors are Old Gold and Black, as are its uniforms.
+Home uniforms are black with old gold numerals while the away uniform is white with black numerals.

 Purdue's Pride sticker (given out for good performances) was the Purdue logo (locomotive).
 This was changed in 2006 to a sledgehammer with the slant "P" in the hammer's head (like the one wielded by mascot Purdue Pete).
 In the 2006 game against the Indiana State Sycamores, Purdue wore a throwback uniform from 1966, in honor of the 40th anniversary of the school's first Rose Bowl team.
 It featured a white jersey with two outer black stripes on the shoulder and one inner gold stripe.
 The numerals were black with no outline.
 The team wore gold pants with two black stripes on the sides, and the helmets were old gold with black numbers and one black stripe down the middle.
 The gold in the throwback uniforms was more yellow in hue than that in the regular 1997–present uniforms.